matrix-org/synapse/docs/tracing.md

-# OpenTracing
+# Tracing

 ## Background

-OpenTracing is a semi-standard being adopted by a number of distributed tracing platforms.
-It is a common api for facilitating vendor-agnostic tracing instrumentation.
-That is, we can use the OpenTracing api and select one of a number of tracer implementations to do the heavy lifting in the background.
-Our current selected implementation is Jaeger.
+OpenTelemetry is a semi-standard being adopted by a number of distributed tracing platforms.
+It is a common API for facilitating vendor-agnostic tracing instrumentation.

-OpenTracing is a tool which gives an insight into the causal relationship of work done in and between servers.
+Tracing is a tool which gives an insight into the causal relationship of work done in and between servers.
 The servers each track events and report them to a centralised server - in Synapse's case:
 Jaeger.
 The basic unit used to represent events is the span.
 The span